meteccinar/javaProxyServer/README.md

 # Java Proxy Server
-HTTPS and HTTP Proxy Server
+HTTPS and HTTP Proxy Server with UI